Dr Rebecca Starr

 - Email: R.Starr@leeds.ac.uk

 - Location: 1.16 Fine Art Building

 I joined the School of Fine Art, History of Art & Cultural Studies as Lecturer in History of Art after completing my PhD at the University of Leeds.
 My doctoral research was informed by my interest is ‘socially-engaged’ art practices and their relationship to political, social and cultural unrest.
 I am currently working on publications stemming from my thesis that aim to reconsider ‘relational aesthetics’, in addition to questioning notions of temporality and duration in such practices.

-Since 2018 I have worked with Educational Engagement on widening participation and improving engagement with the arts.
-Alongside my teaching and research, I work with Arts and Humanities Outreach at the University of Leeds on initiatives such as ARTicluation, Futures and Reach for Excellence.
+Since 2018 I have worked with Educational Engagement on widening participation and increasing arts engagement.
+I currently work with Arts and Humanities Outreach at the University of Leeds on initiatives such as ARTicluation, Futures and Reach for Excellence.
 Between 2019-2023, I co-ordinated the National Art and Design Saturday Club alongside Dr Sarah Harvey Richardson.
 In this role, I design and deliver arts workshops to young people aged 13–18 as well as working alongside artists to develop our programmes of events.

 My research, more broadly, is concerned with the intersections between participatory, or ‘social’ art practices, histories of social unrest and critical theory.
 I am particularly interested in cultures of resistance and the roles of art in labour disputes.

 I am interested in supervising projects which relate to the following areas:

 - depictions of labour in arts and social practice

 - twentieth and twenty-first century art and critique